fxstein/todo/docs/MULTI_USER_DESIGN.md

    - No new servers or services needed
    - Works with existing Git workflow

-4. **Prevents Most Conflicts:**
+4. **Reduces and Resolves Conflicts:**
-   - MAX algorithm ensures no overlaps
+   - MAX algorithm reduces conflicts (doesn't prevent all)
-   - Immediate commit minimizes window
+   - Immediate commit minimizes conflict window
-   - Handles edge cases gracefully
+   - Automatic conflict resolution handles conflicts gracefully
+   - Conflicts are expected and handled automatically

 5. **AI-Agent Friendly:**
    - All operations are automatic